-Header image courtesy of Associazione Chianti (via Facebook)
+Header image courtesy of La Vache! (via Facebook)

-An American grill, smokehouse, and butcher concept all combined—we’re talking about Rosewood’s latest restaurant addition, Henry.
-The steakhouse pays homage to the time-honoured American steak tradition inspired by the flavours and ingredients of America’s southernmost states.
+An American grill, smokehouse, and butcher concept all combined—we’re talking about Henry at Rosewood Hong Kong.
+The steakhouse pays homage to the time-honoured steak tradition inspired by the flavours and ingredients of America’s southernmost states.

-You can walk past their butcher counter before entering the restaurant, where the meats are cured and prepared with the best charcoal grilling techniques.
-Signature meats include the 44 Farms Texas whisky and ash-aged beef, with choices of T-bone or porterhouse cuts, and prices are subject to weight and served and flamed table-side.
-Make sure to come hungry!
+You can walk past the butcher counter before entering the restaurant, where the meats are cured and prepared with the best charcoal grilling techniques.
+Signature meats include beef cuts from 44 Farms in Texas, with choices of tenderloin, rib-eye, New York strip, and more.
+Prices are subject to weight and served and flamed table-side.
+Come hungry!

 Henry, 5/F, Rosewood Hong Kong, 18 Salisbury Road, Tsim Sha Tsui | (+852) 3891 8732

-The latest addition to the Blacksheep Restaurants familia focuses on soulful Tuscan cuisine, hearty pasta, and an expansive collection of wines from this famed Italian region.
+This addition to the Black Sheep Restaurants familia focuses on soulful Tuscan cuisine, hearty pasta, and an expansive collection of wines from this famed Italian region.
 Take your pick of meat from the butcher’s counter at the front of the restaurant—it goes straight to the kitchen and onto your table.
-Exclusive pours are also on the cards, as the restaurant is working directly with Italian wineries to present new and unusual wines for Hong Kong audiences.
+Exclusive pours are also on the cards, as the restaurant is working directly with Italian wineries to present new and unusual wines to Hong Kong audiences.
 Well, time to do as the Italians do and “mangia, mangia!”

 Associazione Chianti, Shop 2, 15 Ship Street, Wan Chai | (+852) 3619 3360